FlexW/Calculator/README.md

 # math-parser-
 A recursive math parser

-This is math parser, that I have written to understand how a parser works.
+This is a command-line math parser, that I have written to understand how a parser works.

 Error handling is not to well and is not meant to be used in the real world.
 It's for learning purpose.